q2ek/compileinfo/README.md

 ### Planned work

-* 0.15.0-SNAPSHOT Add @Generated and add regex filtering of properties
+* 0.15.0-SNAPSHOT Add @Generated and regex filtering of properties
 * Maybe release 1.0.0 or 1.0.0-rc1

 ## Authors